 "It's a very vigorous country, you can feel it when you arrive that the population is very young and very powerful."

 "You have the impression that Turkey can balance in one way or another according to what’s going on.
 It's a very vigorous country, you can feel it when you arrive that the population is very young and very powerful.
 You have the impression when you are in the heart of Istanbul you have central avenues which are crowded with people and there are cafes on four or five floors where there are a lot of people until early in the morning.
 There are political protests of different kinds every 200 metres and you have the impression the country is very hot and pumping with people.
 It can go in a lot of different directions.”

 Despite the potential danger she sees in Turkey today, Ergüven plans to make her next film there, as she told Variety.
 “If Mustang is about what it is to be a woman, the next project is about a couple, and the theme of the film is losing democracy.”

-Tuesday 13 July, 9:30pm on SBS World Movies (streaming after at SBS On Demand)
+Monday 30 August, 7:40pm on SBS World Movies (Streaming after at SBS On Demand)

 Turkey, France, 2015